Welcome to Part 5 of the School of Golf Architecture. For an introduction to this series, check out the first installment.

 Jeff: A hillside can actually be quite interesting.
 You can create downhill holes, uphill holes, sidehill holes.
 So if we can put that puzzle together and utilize that slope so that we’re constantly changing direction—on one hole we’re playing uphill; the next one we’re playing downhill; the next one we’re playing sidehill—a hillside, even though it’s featureless, can actually end up being something special.

-Garrett: When I walk a site, I try to identify what the most prominent natural features are—whether it’s a big bump or a slope or some kind of vegetation or whatever—and I look at how many holes use it, and how they use it: whether there are greens and tees there, whether you return there multiple times during the round.
+Garrett: When I walk a golf course, I try to identify what the most prominent natural features are—whether it’s a big bump or a slope or some kind of vegetation or whatever—and I look at how many holes use it, and how they use it: whether there are greens and tees there, whether you return there multiple times during the round.

 Jeff: Most of the great routings feature those congregation points.
 They are really cool from a playing perspective, from a spectating perspective.
 You see it at Augusta, where 2 green comes down into that congregation.
 3 leaves, 7 comes back, 8 goes off.